Summer Research & Internship Program Overview

 |June – August||Students are at internships for 10 weeks|

-Application Limits: Students may apply to up to three internships, but only two of these may be co-funded with IOP.
+Application Limits: Students may apply to up to three internships.
 If students are interested in submitting additional applications for HGHI internships, they may be able to do so with permission.

 Application Process: Students submit a complete application to HGHI for each internship through CARAT.
 Students may not initiate contact with the host organization directly during the application process unless the site description specifically states that this is allowed.
 Doing so could jeopardize students' applications.